An Italian Dish, Ellen Shick

 Bernier Farms, Geyserville – Yael, Paul & Zureal Bernier

 Bernier Farms is a small certified organic farm nestled north of Healdsburg, California with several sites in the Dry Creek and Alexander valleys.
 The farm specializes in garlic varietals for seed and market, and produces fruits and vegetables for local farmers’ markets and restaurants throughout the year.
 Their wine grapes sell to several local wineries.
-You can find them at the Santa Rosa Original Farmers Market at the Luther Burbank Center every Saturday throughout the year; the Healdsburg Farmers Market on Saturdays and Wednesdays from May until the end of December; and the Cloverdale market Tuesdays, from April through December.
-Grower of Ark products.
-Snail of Approval recipient.
+You can find them at the Santa Rosa Original Farmers Market at the Luther Burbank Center every Saturday throughout the year; the Healdsburg Farmers Market on Saturdays and Wednesdays from May until the end of December.

 Bacon!
 Where to find it?
 Right here.
 Black Pig Meat Co